neelmitra/avsmqtt/instructions/lab2.md

     - *Client id* and *Product Id* is required for the kit to successfully authenticate to Alexa Voice service
     - *AWS Account ID* and *Endpoint URL* is required for the kit to successfully authenticate to AWS IoT core
-    - Therefater you enable the code based linking for registering this kit to your Amazon Developer account
+    - Therefater you enable [*code based linking*](https://developer.amazon.com/docs/alexa-voice-service/code-based-linking-other-platforms.html) for registering this kit to your Amazon Developer account
     - Reset reboots the device with the latest confiigurations

     Please enter the commands similar to the screenshot below **One by One**